lilygoose89/startupchiangmai/_posts/2019-03-20-co-more-chiang-mais-collaborative-spaces.md

 ---
 layout: post
-title:  "Co-More, Chiang Mai's Collaborative Spaces"
+title: 'Co-More, Chiang Mai''s Collaborative Spaces'
 author: lily
-categories: [ coworking, spaces, collaboration, entrepreneurship ]
+categories:
+  - coworking
+  - spaces
+  - collaboration
+  - entrepreneurship
-image: assets/images/16.jpg
+image: /uploads/tools-1.jpg
 ---

-Where do you get when you need to get shit done or start a new business, but you don't have all the tools and resources you need?
+Where do you go when you need to get shit done or start a new business, but you don't have all the tools and resources you need?

 Chiang Mai's many co-working spaces and outlet-rich cafes are undoubtedly one of the reasons the city is so popular with digital nomads.
-These hubs provide the three amenities that any entrepreneur or digital professional needs to succeed: lightning fast wifi, bottomless caffeine, and, most importantly, talented people to mingle with and learn from.
+These hubs provide the three amenities that any entrepreneur or digital professional needs to succeed: lightning fast wifi, bottomless caffeine, and most importantly, talented people to mingle with and learn from.

-Coworking spaces are so much more than just jumped up coffee shops or shared offices for the untethered.
-They're collaborative hubs that bring together talent and ideas, two things every startup ecosystem needs to grow.

-Outside of the digital realm, however, Chiang Mai is also seeing a growing number of collaborative spaces that cater to the needs of other entrepreneurial classes.
+Outside of the digital realm, however, sharing resources can also benefit other types of entrepreneurs and Chiang Mai is seeing a growing number of collaborative spaces that cater to the needs of these other creative classes.
 By providing amenities and resources that might typically be beyond the budget of a bootstrapping entrepreneur, these shared spaces support the growth of diverse new businesses.

 ## Makerspace Thailand